‘The Seven Deadly Sins’ Manga Chapter 211 Online English Spoilers: Gowther’s True Identity Revealed To Gloxinia and Dolor As Melodias Helps Elizabeth.

 As Melascula attempts to destroy her creation, she is abruptly stopped through the portal.
 The voice warns that she speak softly to avoid detection by the Demon King.
 The person at the other end of the portal confirms that it has been 500 long years since he has been in the outside world.
 When Melascula demands to know the identity of the person who tricked her, he confirms that he is Gowther.

 It is not immediately clear how, but the real Gowther is telepathically controlling the impersonator.
 Since the real one is still connected with the fake one, the conversation is heard by Gloxinia and Dolor.
-Upon discovering the phenomenon, Gowther apologizes and claims that he has been “hearing violent emotions blooming in a ‘Garden of Chaos'”.
+Upon discovering the phenomenon, Gowther apologizes and claims that he has been “hearing violent emotions blooming in a ‘Garden of Chaos.'”
 He adds that it is the emotions that serve as proof of a person being alive.
 It is feelings like anger, grief, fear, and pain that impart value to lives.
 In extension, the explosion of these emotions is essentially art in its purest form.

 As expected, King Gloxinia is livid about Gowther hiding facts from the Demon King and lying to him.
 He reminds Gowther that they are in the midst of the Holy War.
 Gowther shocks the kings by claiming he cares nothing about the Holy War as he has absolutely no interest in it.
 Interestingly, he reveals why he lacks any feeling for the war.